learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

      Failure/Error: age_of_person = current_age_for_birth_year(1984)
 ```

+**NoMethodError:**

-That line raises the line of code in our test suite that created the failure and error.
+The above line raises the line of code in our test suite that created the failure and error.
 The rest of the output describes the error:

 ```
      NoMethodError: